Paul H. O'Neill: Bush administration

-O'Neill was appointed as the secretary of the treasury by the newly elected president George W. Bush in January 2001.
+O'Neill was appointed as the Secretary of the Treasury by the newly elected president George W. Bush in January 2001.
 He believed in fiscal prudence, increasing productivity and also encouraging workers with safeguards for their jobs.
 As the secretary he strongly disagreed with the strong dollar policy, ceremonial speeches and large bailouts, while favoring personally touring American factories and reducing the length of written statements by the finance ministers belonging to the Group of Seven.
 O'Neill saw the United States through the 2001 recession and 9/11 attacks.
 He initially helped pass the first tax cuts under the Bush administration but stringently opposed the second.
 He also clashed with Bush on his steel tariffs as well as actions against Cuba.

 O'Neill also helped Turkey, Argentina and Brazil in receiving loans from the International Monetary Fund but opposed more financial assistance.
 His cavalcade was once attacked with eggs during a visit to Argentina because of his stating the country had “no industry to speak of.”
 He however also encouraged governments to increase grants by the World Bank and cracking down on monetary support of terrorism.
 In this regard, he encouraged governments to further regulate non-traditional lending systems such as hawala, and was a strong proponent of integrating largely non-participatory governments, organizations, and individuals into more formal financial institutions.
 In May 2002, he visited Africa with Bono to draw attention to the continent's poor.
 During his tenure, he was known for his outspokenness which would eventually cost him his job in December 2002.

-Ron Suskind interviewed O'Neill extensively about his tenure in the Bush Administration.
+Ron Suskind interviewed O'Neill extensively about his tenure in the Bush administration.
 He was also given access to a large amount of documentation.
-In 2004 he produced the book The Price of Loyalty, detailing O'Neill's tenure in the Bush Administration.
+In 2004 he authored the book The Price of Loyalty, detailing O'Neill's tenure in the Bush administration.
 The book describes many of the conflicts that O'Neill had with the Bush administration.
-The book also details O'Neill's criticisms of some of Bush's economic policies.
+It also details his criticisms of some of Bush's economic policies.
 O'Neill claims that Bush appeared somewhat unquestioning and incurious, and that the Iraq War was planned from the first National Security Council meeting, soon after the administration took office.
 At the first cabinet meeting of the new Bush administration, O'Neill observed that the debate was not "should we attack Iraq?" but rather "how do we go about attacking Iraq?"